nodejs/node/doc/api/fs.md

 at the current position.
 See pwrite(2).

-It is unsafe to use `filehandle.write()` multiple times on the same file without waiting for the `Promise` to be resolved (or rejected).
+It is unsafe to use `filehandle.write()` multiple times on the same file without waiting for the `Promise` to be fulfilled (or rejected).
 For this scenario, use [`fs.createWriteStream()`][].

 On Linux, positional writes do not work when the file is opened in append mode.